bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-13-constructors.rst

 The World Class Constructors
 ----------------------------------------------------------

 There can be more than one constructor defined in a class.
 This is called **overloading** the constructor.
 The ``World`` class has the 2 constructors seen below.
 One doesn't take any arguments and creates a default sized world and one takes the world’s width and height arguments to create a world of a specific size.
-An **argument** (also called actual parameter) is a value that is passed into a constructor.
+An **argument** is a value that is passed into a constructor.
 Arguments are used to initialize the attributes of an object, in this case, the size of the world.

 .. figure:: Figures/worldConstructors.png
     :width: 350px